-The managing board comprises 8 Directors.
+Originally the group were set up as a Community Interest Company (CIC) with a managing board comprised of 8 Directors.
 Following their approval as the preferred applicant, it was agreed that there would be both officer and elected member representation at future meetings of the board.
-These roles have been filled by Tim Crawford, Business and Projects Manager (Environment) and Martin Plackett, Bramcote Councillor.
-Their input at meetings has been to provide advice on technical matters and a community interest view.
-The board has met on a regular basis to discuss all aspects of project development.
+These roles have been filled by Tim Crawford, Business and Projects Manager (Environment) and one of the Bramcote Councillors.
+Their input at meetings is to provide advice on technical matters and a community interest view.
+The group meets on a regular basis to discuss all aspects of project development.

-Regular consultation has been undertaken with members of the community through public meetings, weekly information sessions on the park and social media.
+Regular consultation has been undertaken with members of the community through public meetings, information sessions on the park and social media.